Carbon Reduction Plan

 • Continuation of Scope 3 analysis and promotion to supply chain partners.

 We predict that carbon emissions will decrease over the next five years to 900 tCO2e by 2027.
-This is a reduction of 21%
+This is a reduction of 21%.
+Progress against these targets can be seen in the graph below:

 Carbon Reduction Projects